10 Jun 2025

 Touchpoints: CX involves all touchpoints, including marketing, customer support, and post-purchase experiences, while UX primarily deals with digital touchpoints, like websites, apps, and software.

 There is some overlap.
 But while things like marketing and customer service can certainly impact a user’s overall experience, they’re more ancillary to the UX design and research process.
-CX wholeheartedly embraces every one of these interactions as something to be designed, measured, and iterated upon.
+CX wholeheartedly embraces every one of these interactions as something to be designed, measured, and refined through continuous product iteration.

 Refine your customer experience with Lyssna

-Ready to start conducting CX research?
-Leverage Lyssna’s powerful survey tools to gauge customer sentiment and gather quantitative insights, and conduct meaningful interviews to delve into qualitative nuances, understanding the 'why' behind customer behaviors.
+Leverage Lyssna’s powerful survey and interview tools to gauge sentiment and understand the "why" behind customer behaviors.

 Given the breadth of its ambit, CX research can result in process improvements in practically any department.
 It may lead to new types of training for customer service or sales employees, or a dramatic rethinking of how to package and market certain products or services.
 These aren’t small projects.